shilohai1/voidr.health/src/blogs/21-unveiling-the-hidden-risks-of-vaping-to-lungs.md

 In 2019–2020, the U.S. CDC reported thousands of cases and dozens of deaths due to **EVALI (E-cigarette or Vaping Product Use-Associated Lung Injury)**, often linked to **vitamin E acetate** and **THC** vaping products.
 Symptoms include cough, shortness of breath, chest pain, and in severe cases, respiratory failure requiring hospitalization.

 Recent animal studies and case reports show:
-- Vaping exposure leads to decreased lung function—including reduced tidal volume and ventilation.
+- Vaping exposure leads to decreased lung function, including reduced tidal volume and ventilation.
 - Lungs in both animal models and human case studies show inflammation, cell damage, and increased susceptibility to infections and pulmonary diseases such as pneumonia, bronchitis, and asthma exacerbations.
 - Long-term data remain incomplete, but **irreversible lung damage is increasingly reported** among frequent users.